 In the XNUMXth century, on the Roman foundations, a Gothic building was erected above.
 From this Romanesque building remains the southern entrance gate (painting from the XNUMXth century).

-It also features a large triumphal arch, resting on engaged columns topped by capitals with plant motifs.
-According to tradition, this arch marked the entrance to the original Romanesque chancel before the subsequent transformations.
+From this church, we will also see a large triumphal arch (resting on engaged columns surmounted by capitals with plant motifs).
+According to tradition, this arch marked the entrance to the original Romanesque choir before subsequent transformations.

-Keystones featuring people and plant motifs also appear on this ornamental ensemble, which can be dated back to the 14th century.
+Keystones with figures and plant motifs complete this ornamental ensemble which can be dated to the XNUMXth century.

-Work undertaken during the 17th century means that we cannot say whether the original Romanesque chancel has been preserved.
-Two side chapels were built during the 15th century, the beams in the north nave date from the 16th and 17th centuries and the altarpiece can be dated back to between 1720 and 1740.
-In 1735, there were 1300 communicants at Saint-Pardoux (the entire adult population), and Sainte-Anne is the church’s patron saint, celebrated on the last Sunday in July.
+Work undertaken in the 1720th century does not allow us to say whether the original Romanesque choir has been preserved.
+Two side chapels will be built in the 1740th century, the bays of the north nave date from the 1735th and 1th centuries, the altarpiece can be dated between 300 and XNUMX.
+In XNUMX, there were XNUMX communicants in Saint-Pardoux (the entire adult population), Ste-Anne is the patroness of the church, celebrated on the last Sunday of July.

-Practical info: during summer, guided tours are available.
-If the church is not open, the key is available on request from the house outside the entrance (house with veranda).
+When the church is not open, the key is available on request in the house opposite the entrance (house with veranda).